megancarney/oceanlotusdetection/README.md

 In this emulation, Ocean Lotus' LaunchAgent had a bundle id of `com.apple.launchpad` but the executable run in the LaunchAgent was not signed by apple.

 We can use the launchd and signature tables in osquery to find these cases.
 False negatives here are a possibility if the `program_argument` field doesn't match a filename in the `signature` table.
 In those cases, the join on the signature table will fail.
+As with the example above, you could script a solution using python to get around this issue.

 ```
 # Osquery SQL